-Guideline for the All hazardous - Complements existing acts and regulations regarding hazardous General Management of wastes Wastes.
-Hazardous Waste hazardous waste guidelines in the NWT - The generator is responsible for the identification, labelling, and storage of the hazardous waste from the time of generation to the time of disposal (from the "cradle to the grave").
-Generators, carriers, and receivers must all be registered with ENR The office of the Fire Marshal has authority over the storage of flammable, combustible, and hazardous materials under the National Fire Code.
-Storage of Hazardous Waste: Stored in original containers or other containers manufactured for the purpose of storing hazardous waste.
-Containers must be sound, sealable and not damaged or leaking. b) Clearly labelled according to WHMIS if transport is planned. c) Bulked into 16 gauge or equivalent metal or plastic drums, as appropriate. d) Containers should be sealed or closed at all times unless in use. - Requirements for storage facilities: a) Drainage into and from the site is controlled to prevent spills from leaving the site.
-Incompatible wastes are segregated by chemical compatibility to ensure safety. c) A secure area with controlled access to trained persons only. d) Regular inspections of containers are performed and recorded.
-A record is maintained of the type and amount of waste being stored. f) Emergency response equipment is available on site. g) If the site stores over 1,000 L/kg of any one waste class or a 180 days, the site must be registered with ENR. - The company name, address, phone number and contact person including position, the location and description of the facility, the expected types, quantities, and method of occupy the land for the purpose of hazardous waste storage must be provided to the EPA and the local fire chief for emergency planning purposes. h) Storage site must meet local zoning and by-law requirements.
-A completed waste manifest must accompany all shipments of bazardous waste.
-Waste Manifests are available from ENR - Transportation is regulated by TDGR by road, International Civil Aviation Organization (ICAO) by air, and International Maritime Dangerous Goods Code (IMDG) by water. - I reated hazardous waste may be directed to a landfill or to a municipal sewage system if it meets the Guideline for Industrial Waste Discharges in the NWT and the municipal authority and facility water license are consulted. - Hazardous waste containers must be triple rinsed and punctured so they are rendered unusable or returned to distributor for recycling.
+Guideline for the All hazardous - Complements existing acts and regulations regarding hazardous General wastes Wastes.
+Management of Hazardous Waste Should be consulted in conjunction with applicable specific hazardous waste guidelines in the NWT - The generator is responsible for the identification, labelling, and storage of the hazardous waste from the time of generation to the time of disposal (from the "cradle to the grave").Generators, carriers, and receivers must all be registered with ENR.
+The office of the Fire Marshal has authority over the storage of flammable, combustible, and hazardous materials under the National Fire Code. - Storage of Hazardous Waste: a) Stored in original containers or other containers manufactured for the purpose of storing hazardous waste.
+Containers must be sound, sealable and not damaged or leaking. b) Clearly labelled according to WHMIS if transport is planned. c) Bulked into 16 gauge or equivalent metal or plastic drums, as appropriate. d) Containers should be sealed or closed at all times unless in use Requirements for storage facilities: a) Drainage into and from the site is controlled to prevent spills from leaving the site. b) Incompatible wastes are segregated by chemical compatibility to ensure safety. c) A secure area with controlled access to trained persons only.
+Regular inspections of containers are performed and recorded.
+A record is maintained of the type and amount of waste being stored. f) Emergency response equipment is available on site. g) If the site stores over 1,000 L/kg of any one waste class or a total of over 5,000 L/kg of all waste classes combined for over 180 days, the site must be registered with ENR.
+The company name, address, phone number and contact person including position, the location and description of the facility, the expected types, quantities, and method of hazardous waste storage, and the required approvals to occupy the land for the purpose of hazardous waste storage must be provided to the EPA and the local fire chief for emergency planning purposes. h) Storage site must meet local zoning and by-law requirements.
+A completed Waste Manifest must accompany all shipments of hazardous waste.
+Waste Manifests are available from ENR.
+Transportation is regulated by TDGR by road, International Civil Aviation Organization (ICAO) by air, and International Maritime Dangerous Goods Code (IMDG) by water. - Treated hazardous waste may be directed to a landfill or to a municipal sources system if it mosts the Guideline for Industrial municipal sewage system if it meets the Guideline for Industrial Waste Discharges in the NWT and the municipal authority and facility water license are consulted. - Hazardous waste containers must be triple rinsed and punctured so they are rendered unusable or returned to distributor for recycling.